 - 1. When it comes to social services, how are DNV and CNV similar or different? - Service provision in the District of North Vancouver is more spread out than in the City of North Vancouver due to geographic differences.
 This results in accessibility challenges due to the location of service providers (e.g. clients have to navigate longer distances to access these services). - Compared to the City of North Vancouver, slightly fewer District residents access social services.
-Family Services of the North Shore, the North Shore Rent Bank, and the Harvest Project, all noted that approximately 45% of the people accessing their social services are District residents compared to about 45%-55% of people who are residents of the City of North Vancouver and 0-10% who are residents of the West Vancouver.
-In the District of North Vancouver, most of the individuals accessing these services are living in basement suites or ground-level suites.
+Family Services of the North Shore, the North Shore Rent Bank, and the Harvest Project, all noted that approximately 45% of the people accessing their social services are District residents

-Appendix B | District of North Vancouver Housing Needs Report - What We Heard

-- The District of North Vancouver has all youth shelters and beds on the North Shore. - Redevelopment and gentrification are occurring in both municipalities which is increasing the need and demand for social service provision.
+- compared to about 45%-55% of people who are residents of the City of North Vancouver and 0-10% who are residents of the West Vancouver.
+In the District of North Vancouver, most of the individuals accessing these services are living in basement suites or ground-level suites. - The District of North Vancouver has all youth shelters and beds on the North Shore. - Redevelopment and gentrification are occurring in both municipalities which is increasing the need and demand for social service provision.